Dynamic NOMA-Based Computation Offloading in Vehicular Platoons: Conclusions

 \section{Conclusions}

 A dynamic NOMA-based robust computation offloading scheme was conceived and analyzed for a vehicular platoon.
-Then the problem of minimizing the long-term energy consumption has been formulated to optimize the offloading decisions and the associated resource allocation.
+Then the problem of minimizing the average maximum task queue has been formulated to optimize the offloading decisions and the associated resource allocation.
 By converting the problem formulated into an online optimization problem, we can solve the primary problem by solely taking into account the current queue state and channel state.
-Then the classic BSUM method has been adopted for solving the non-convex transformed problem.
+Then the classic SCA method has been adopted for solving the non-convex transformed problem.
 Our numerical results have shown that NOMA-based computation offloading outperforms both the OMA-based computation offloading and the local computing scheme.
-Moreover, the effect of driving velocity and the weighting factor of the NOMA-based computation offloading scheme have been investigated.
-Our simulation results have revealed that a higher velocity and more stringent energy consumption requirement will lengthen the task queues at the vehicles.
+Moreover, the effect of driving velocity and the channel estimation error of the NOMA-based computation offloading scheme have been investigated.
+Our simulation results have revealed that a lower velocity and lower channel estimation error will shorten the task queues at the vehicles.
 In our future research, we may conceive a similar scheme for drones flying in formation.

 \appendices